ff6347/gestalten-in-code/projects/find-your-way/index.md

 ---

 The third part of my algorithm was set by an amount of circle to draw and a rule for crossing each lines at least once.
 The material used was selected in advance to create a more controlled result.
 The performers had available a brush and ink on rough paper.

-After getting all the results, I choose some of my favorite drawings and recognize that I had to take more and more in the hands of the algorithm and the material on which it runs.
+After getting all the results, by choosing some of my favorite drawings, it was immediatly recognizable that it has to be more controlled by the material on which it runs.

 ![](./assets/images/algo-4.png)